-Unchanged Changed Insurance strategy New valuation models Products and product features New reporting systems Insurance operations New measures for the financial position and results for Solvency, liquidity and capital adequacy insurance contracts
+Unchanged Changed • New valuation models Insurance strategy Products and product features • New reporting systems • New measures for the financial position and results for Insurance operations insurance contracts Solvency, liquidity and capital adequacy

 IFRS 4 allowed insurers to adopt generally accepted accounting practice.
 For the cell captive arrangements, through which Capitec conducted its insurance business, this meant recognising profit or loss as premiums were received and claims and expenses were paid.
 IFRS 17 requires a best estimate valuation of the lifetime cash flows expected from a group of insurance contracts and prescribes how revenue and expenses should be recognised over time.